Vanderpump Rules' Scheana Shay Gives Birth, Welcomes Baby Girl With Brock Davies - E! Online

 Just weeks before giving birth, Scheana celebrated her baby shower and described it as "a magical day I've always dreamed of."

-The star's past and present cast members were in attendance, including, Kristen Doute, Brittany Cartwright, who is also expecting her first child with husband Jax Taylor, Katie Maloney, Ariana Maddix, Charli Burnett and Raquel Leviss.
+The star's past and present cast members were in attendance, including, Kristen Doute, Brittany Cartwright, who recently gave birth to her first child with husband Jax Taylor, Katie Maloney, Ariana Maddix, Charli Burnett and Raquel Leviss.

 Of course, Scheana wasn't the only Pump Rules star to welcome a baby in recent months.
 Click here to see which Bravolebrities became parents!